Universal-Basic-Compute/serenissima/backend/README.md

 - ComputeAmount (number): The amount of compute resources invested
 - Username (text): The user's username
 - Email (text): The user's email address

+The LANDS table should have the following fields:
+- LandId (text): The ID of the land (polygon)
+- Wallet (text): The wallet address of the owner
+- HistoricalName (text): The historical name of the land
+- EnglishName (text): The English translation of the historical name
+- Description (text): A description of the land